akanchha-rani/dice-game/README.md

 Updates heading text dynamically using JavaScript

-💻 Clean and responsive UI
+💻 Responsive UI

+Clean layout

+Works well on desktop, tablet, and mobile screens

 🚀 Beginner-friendly and easy to understand code